moodle-an-hochschulen/moodle-tool_apcu/README.md

 Security note
 -------------

-The APCu management GUI file is stored as a library to this Moodle plugin and is renamed to /lib/apcu-gui/apcu.php.inc.
+The APCu management GUI file is stored as a library to MOODLEDATA.

-There is a potential for sensitive data leak, not personal data but data about the webserver's PHP configuration, if your webserver is configured to interpret *.inc files as PHP.
-An anonymous user could then visit the library's index page directly via https://yourmoodle.com/admin/tool/apcu/lib/apcu-gui/apcu.php.inc and would see the APCu management GUI circumventing Moodle's access control.
+There is a potential for sensitive data leak, not personal data but data about the webserver's PHP configuration, if your webserver is configured to interpret *.inc files as PHP and if an attacker would find a way to execute this PHP file within the MOODLEDATA directory.

-Please make sure that your webserver does not interpret *.inc files as PHP (which should be the default) or take any other measure that this file can not be accessed directly by a browser.
+Please make sure that your webserver does not interpret *.inc files as PHP (which should be the default) and make sure that attackers cannot execute this file directly within MOODLEDATA.

 Theme support